Skip to main content

 The ability to be moved or thrilled by a text decades or even centuries after it has premiered is a testament to vitality and importance of art.
 This is why we even bother seeking out good films in the first place.
 It’s also an ongoing conversation, which is why it’s important to keep the doors open for new films to join the ranks, wherever they come from.

 While terms like “browsing Netflix” or “binge-watching” have collected connotations of laziness, the initial appeal behind streaming services like Netflix was the giant catalog it presented of our cultural touchstones, and the way it made that accessible for the masses.
-As Netflix and its progeny become not just custodians but creators of potential cultural touchstones, this kind of discussion becomes vital to the cultural endurance at large.
+As Netflix and its progeny become not just custodians but potential creators of cultural touchstones, this kind of discussion becomes vital to the cultural endurance at large.

 The oldest of Netflix films are still not even a decade in age.
 They haven’t yet entered a space in which they could be considered truly “classic.”
 Their fate is far from written.
 Yet we still have an obligation to our art to ensure that it has the chance to touch audiences--not just opening weekend, but for generations to come.